nateshgurram/cardiovascular_disease_model/README.md

 # cardiovascular_disease_model
-Comparing the performance multiple models built on Python in predicting cardiovascular disease based on patient vitals.
+Comparing the performance of multiple models built on Python in predicting cardiovascular disease based on patient vitals.

 # Input variables: